Youtube-1A-web-development/Youtube-1A-web-development.github.io/README.md

 Interactive Elements👋:
 ------------------------
-We did not add any interactibe element other than the "load more" button😬
+The only interactive element we added was the "load more" button will darken as its hover animation

 HTML, CSS, and JavaScript👨🏻‍💻:
 -----------------------------